dpjudas/UT99VulkanDrv/README.md

 	WindowedViewportY=900
 	WindowedColorBits=32

-	[VulkanDrv.VulkanRenderDevice]
-	UsePrecache=False
-	VSync=True
-	DetailTextures=True
-	DescFlags=0
-	Description=
-	HighDetailActors=True
-	Coronas=True
-	ShinySurfaces=True
-	VolumetricLighting=True

 Adjust FullscreenViewportX and FullscreenViewportY to match your monitor resolution.
-And that's it!
-Unreal Tournament should now be using vulkan.

 ## License